2ndQuadrant/pglogical/README.md

 ### Consume the change stream

-`pg_logical`'s output plugin now sends a continuous series of `CopyData` protocol messages, each of which encapsulates a `pg_logical` protocol message as documented in the separate protocol docs.
+`pglogical`'s output plugin now sends a continuous series of `CopyData` protocol messages, each of which encapsulates a `pglogical` protocol message as documented in the separate protocol docs.

 These messages provide information about transaction boundaries, changed